 We’ve already disproved the rumor that Facebook penalizes reach of posts by third-party scheduling apps in the Social Media Lab experiment called Facebook doesn’t penalize posts by apps.

-But I started to hear some rumors and questions from thought leaders that Twitter might be penalizing posts made with apps on their platform.
+But I started to hear rumors and questions from thought leaders that Twitter might be penalizing posts made with apps on its platform.

 Could this be true?

-After all, Twitter uses an algorithm now to show you posts in their feed, so they could be giving preference to posts directly made on the platform as opposed to using apps like Buffer, Agorapulse, or Post Planner to schedule your tweets.
+After all, Twitter uses an algorithm now to show you posts in its feed, so it could be giving preference to posts directly made on the platform—as opposed to using apps like Buffer, Agorapulse, or Post Planner to schedule your tweets.

-Buffer recently ran a small test of their own to see how apps performed on Twitter and found these results:
+Buffer recently ran a small test of its own to see how apps performed on Twitter and found these results: